What to Do the Day Before Starting a Job?

 However, the biggest benefit of being there in advance is that you can cool down, calm your heartbeat, grab a coffee in the nearest café, watch people entering the building, fix your clothes and make up if necessary.
 You can follow all your thoughts and calm them down, make notes or simply read a book to distract yourself.

 In such a way, you will remain cool and completely calm by the time you need to head to the office.

 4. Be ready for the small talk

 You will have to meet tens or even hundreds of new people during your first day at the office, so you may feel horrified if not knowing what to say after ‘It is a pleasure to meet you’.
 That is why you need to prepare in advance.
 With the help of special conversation starters, you will be able to hold on the first couple minutes of a discussion, which may be quite awkward.

 Keep some ideas in mind: resent news, celebrities, TV shows, work details and so on.
 However, make sure your topic is interesting and relevant, considering the person you are talking to.

 5. Think of the things why you accepted the offer

-The night before the first day at the office you need to take some time to consider the things, which made you accept the job offer.
+The day before the first day at the office you need to take some time to consider the things, which made you accept the job offer.
 Remember whether it was your dream job and you were super happy about it or whether it was your first job and you couldn’t wait to start the adventure.
 Keep all these reasons in mind or better write them down.

 They will help you to keep going despite all the difficulties and to follow your dream every time you feel tired or broken.
 Just return to your reasons and think of all the things you wanted to achieve.